mui/material-ui/docs/src/pages/guides/api/api-fr.md

 - An *enum* is used when **> 2** degrees of freedom are required, or if there is the possibility that additional degrees of freedom may be required in the future.

 Going back to the previous button example; since it requires 3 degrees of freedom, we use an *enum*.

+### Ref

+The `ref` is forwarded to the root element.
+This means that, without changing the rendered root element via the `component` prop, it is forwarded to the outermost DOM element that which component renders.
+If you pass a different component via the `component` prop the ref will be attached to that component instead.

+## Glossary

+- **host component**: a DOM node type in the context of `react-dom`, e.g. a `'div'`.
+See also [React Implementation Notes](https://reactjs.org/docs/implementation-notes.html#mounting-host-elements).
+- **host element**: a DOM node in the context of `react-dom`, e.g. an instance of `window.HTMLDivElement`.
+- **outermost**: The first component when reading the component tree from top to bottom i.e. breadth-first search.
+- **root component**: the outermost component that renders a host component.
+- **root element**: the outermost element that renders a host component.